Skip to content

 Photo taken by Kim Reiner

-This historic park is a fall lover's paradise!
+Fairmount Park is a fall lover's paradise!
 From hiking on the trails to seeing some of the best views of the west side of Council Bluffs and the Omaha skyline, this park is a must-see for fall colors.

 Iowa School for the Deaf Nature Center Trail